YottaDB/YDBDoc/ProgGuide/ioproc.rst

 | TRM                                        | display columns                                  | display columns                                   |
 +--------------------------------------------+--------------------------------------------------+---------------------------------------------------+

 YottaDB provides two modes of character filtering.
 When filtering is enabled, certain <CTRL> characters and/or escape sequences have special effects on the cursor position (for example, <BS> (ASCII 8) may decrement $X, if $X is non-zero).
-For more information on write filtering, refer to “FILTER”.
+For more information on write filtering, refer to `FILTER <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#filter>`_.

 +++++++++++++++++++++++++++++++++
 Status Variables